nobitagit/ng-material-floating-button/README.md

 ========================

 Material design floating action button implemented as an Angularjs directive.

-Made to be semantic, fast and easy to customize.
 ~~Shamelessly~~ inspired by action buttons from Google Inbox, Evernote and Path.

+Made to be fast and easy to customise.
+It works out of the box with no other dependency apart from Angular, but plays nicely with the [Angular Material](https://material.angularjs.org) bundle, for which it has dedicated templates.

 ##Demo##
-Head over to the project [homepage](http://nobitagit.github.io/ng-material-floating-button/) to see it in action or just take a look at this awesome gif:
+Head over to the project [homepage](http://nobitagit.github.io/ng-material-floating-button/) to see it in action as a standalone component, check the [Angular Material integration](http://nobitagit.github.io/ng-material-floating-button/angular-material.html) or just take a look at this awesome gif:

 <img src="http://zippy.gfycat.com/LimitedTatteredFieldmouse.gif">